Skip to main content

 pending_ready_horizon_secsu64600Readiness horizon for the angos_job_queue_pending gauge.
 Only envelopes whose not_before falls within [..., now + horizon] are counted.
 Set comfortably larger than your worker pod startup time so KEDA has lead time to scale up before the work becomes claimable.

 Per-lock_key execution TTL is governed by the lock backend.
 A worker that claims a job holds the lock configured under [metadata_store] for the duration of execution; the TTL on the lock object ([metadata_store.fs.lock_strategy.redis].ttl, [metadata_store.s3.lock_strategy.s3].ttl_secs) is what bounds how long another worker has to wait if the holder dies mid-job.
-Transient heartbeat failures (connect or refresh errors) tolerate a small budget (roughly one TTL of slack) before cancelling the job, so a brief network blip does not waste in-progress work; authoritative signals (ownership loss, max-hold expiry, missing lock object) cancel immediately.
+Transient heartbeat failures (connect or refresh errors) tolerate a small budget (one heartbeat tick short of the TTL) before cancelling the job, so a brief network blip does not waste in-progress work; authoritative signals (ownership loss, max-hold expiry, missing lock object) cancel immediately.

 See Enable Durable Cache Jobs for a full setup guide including angos worker invocation and KEDA autoscaling.